 What Is A Leopard Gecko?

-Leopard geckos are yellow or cream colored lizards with dark spots covering their bodies.
+Leopard geckos are yellow or cream-colored lizards with dark spots covering their bodies.
 They are one of the most popular kinds of lizards, likely because of their colorful nature.
-These geckos typically grow to about 7-10 inches and they can live for up to 20 years.
+These geckos typically grow to about 7-10 inches and can live for up to 20 years.

 Leopard geckos are most active at night when they like to hunt and explore.
 This is because, in the wild, they live in hot, dry places.
-They are most commonly found in desert environments in places like Afghanistan, Iran, and Iraq.
+They are most commonly found in Afghanistan, Iran, and Iraq desert environments.

 How To Pet A Leopard Gecko

 Leopard geckos absolutely like to be pet.
 It feels good on their skin.
 However, petting a lizard can be stressful for the creature if they’re unfamiliar with you.
 Don’t ever try to pet your gecko if they are new to the family.
 You’ll need to build up trust and work your way up to it.
 We’ll go into that later.

 Some of their favorite places to be pet are the head, under the chin, and at the base of their tail.